 A VASP as defined by the FATF is a company that facilitates transfers of virtual assets, such as crypto exchanges, OTC Desks, Bitcoin ATMs, and more.
 Countries might diverge from terminology used by the FATF in their local regulations, such as the EU using cryptocurrency asset service providers.
 The basic principles of how to perform KYC checks and become compliant, however, are usually consistent across markets.

 What do crypto companies need to do to comply with the FATF Travel Rule?

-Even though regulations for the crypto industry are still developing and rollout is uneven, it is expected that they will eventually align with regulations for traditional financial institutions.
-For VASPs who want to future-proof their businesses, it is therefore a good idea to follow AML/CFT requirements for the financial industry and not just the KYC check required for a transaction in the Travel Rule.
+Even though regulations for the VASPs, crypto exchanges and wallet providers in different countries are constantly developing and rollout is uneven, it is expected that they will eventually align with regulations for traditional financial institutions.
+For VASPs who want to future-proof their businesses, it is therefore a good idea to follow AML/CFT requirements for the financial industry and not just the KYC check required for a transaction in the FATF Travel Rule.